Liampeel/POC-OCR-APP/README.md

 Android application client to run on and communicate with the base application.

+This application is using an optical character recognition algorithm to read the display from a point of care device.

+Testing for this application was done on an OMRON Blood Pressure Monitor.

 ## Prerequisites

 * Android Studio - Available from https://developer.android.com/studio